This famous Irish sherry trifle dessert recipe will have you licking your lips.

 Freshly grated nutmeg

 Make the cake: Brush a 9-inch cake pan with softened butter and lightly flour sides.
-Lay pan on a sheet of parchment paper and trace around bottom of pan.
+Lay pan on a sheet of parchment paper and trace around the bottom of the pan.
 Cut parchment round and place in pan with pencil marks facing down.
 Heat oven to 350 degrees.

 Sift cake flour and cornstarch into a bowl or onto a sheet of parchment.

-In the bowl of the stand mixer fitted with the paddle, combine 2 eggs, half the sugar and the vanilla.
+In the bowl of the stand mixer fitted with the paddle, combine 2 eggs, half the sugar, and the vanilla.
 Mix at low speed for 30 seconds to combine.
 Turn mixer to highest speed and beat for 5 minutes, until mixture is light, pale and fluffy.
 Turn mixer down to medium and beat for 3 minutes.
 Scrape mixture out into a large bowl.
-Gently fold in half the flour mixture, then gently fold in remaining half.
+Gently fold in half the flour mixture, then gently fold in the remaining half.